4.63.2 LB&I WIIC Practice Network Knowledge Management

 Withholding Practice Network

-1. Withholding agent liabilities under IRC 1441, 1445 and 1446 and the taxation of fixed, determinable, annual and periodical (FDAP) income
+1. Withholding agent liabilities under IRC 1441, 1442, 1445, and 1446

-Practice Network Member Roles and Responsibilities
+Practice Network Contributor Roles and Responsibilities

 2. Practice network technical specialists have expertise in tax law associated with their practice network.
 Their responsibilities include:

-6. Participation in campaign development activities
+5. Participating in campaign development activities

-7. Training development and delivery
+6. Training and network event development and delivery

-8. Review of legislative, regulatory and procedural proposals
+7. Reviewing legislative, regulatory, and procedural proposals

 3. Practice network team managers supervise the technical specialists assigned to their team.
 Their responsibilities include:

-2. Leading the campaign development teams
+2. Leading campaign development teams

 3. Participating in PN steering committee meetings as well as other collaborative meetings

-5. Providing oversight for the campaign process within WIIC and collaborate with other practice areas with overlapping interests
+5. Providing oversight for the campaign process within WEIIC

 7. Serving as a model of collaboration among peers and throughout the organization